- Chart

 Strengths

-- Established infrastructure for managing complex loan portfolios.
+- Established infrastructure and technology for managing large loan portfolios.

-- Strong relationships with the Department of Education.
+- Strong relationships with the U.S. Department of Education.

 Weaknesses